alousta/techexchange2025/ollama-webui-main/README.md

 # Deploying Ollama and Open WebUI on OpenShift

 This guide provides a comprehensive and tested method for deploying **Ollama** and **Open WebUI** in the same OpenShift project.
 This approach resolves common permission-related issues by correctly configuring storage and security contexts.
+The following steps are executed in a terminal CLI window in your device.

 ## Prerequisites